SENYLRC/hrvh-member-map/README.md

 Basice Wordpress Plugin that will proxy data from Airtable and display as a map.
 Add to a page in Word Press with the shortcode  hrvh_member_map.

 You will also an Airtable subsciption, and have a token, along with the baseid and and tableid.
-In my Airtable I am using a view in my table called SENY HRVH Site List